Khalil Davis hears name called in sixth round by Bucs; Carlos Davis goes to Steelers in seventh

 Khalil Davis goes to a franchise with a general manager in Jason Licht who's familiar to many Nebraskans.
 The 49-year-old Licht, born in Fremont, lettered as an offensive lineman at Nebraska in 1991, a third-year sophomore toiling behind the likes of Will Shields and Brenden Stai.
 Seeking more playing time, he transferred to Nebraska Wesleyan and became a defensive tackle.

-Bratton said Tampa Bay had been eyeing Davis in the pre-draft process.
+Bratton said Tampa Bay had been eyeing Khalil Davis in the pre-draft process.

 "The Buccaneers were men of their word.
 They told me all that, then drafted him."